-C. Business Analyst – They work in coordination with stakeholders to determine goals, identify areas of improvement, and implement changes and strategies to strengthen the business process.
+C. Business analyst – They work in coordination with stakeholders to determine goals, identify areas of improvement, and implement changes and strategies to strengthen the business process.

-D. Tax Staff – It consists of accountants, auditors, compliance officers, and consultants to help a company file corporate tax properly, implement suitable tax-saving measures, and stay compliant with corporate national or international tax laws and regulations.
+D. Tax staff – It consists of accountants, auditors, compliance officers, and consultants to help a company file corporate tax properly, implement suitable tax-saving measures, and stay compliant with corporate national or international tax laws and regulations.

-E. Risk Analyst – These consultants are often more on the technical side and help a company with its holistic risk management approach.
+E. Risk analyst – These consultants are often more on the technical side and help a company with its holistic risk management approach.
 They compile and evaluate data about risks, share it with managers, and mitigate their negative outcomes by implementing the most appropriate measures.

 Nevertheless, one can implement a robust resource management solution and follow a few best practices to overcome them.
 So, here are a few major capacity planning challenges and how resource management software can help counter them.

-2.1 Lack of visibility into project resource demands
+A. Lack of visibility into project resource demands

 Due to the absence of foresight into upcoming accounting and auditing projects, managers fail to forward-plan them efficiently.
 As a result, in case of resource shortage, it may lead to last-minute firefighting and hiring of high-cost or incompetent consultants.

-On the contrary, an excess of accounting consultants can escalate project costs and lead to a loss of billable hours as managers can’t find suitable activities for them.
+On the contrary, excess accounting consultants can escalate project costs and lead to a loss of billable hours as managers can’t find suitable activities for them.
 In either case, this causes project delays, budget overruns, and subpar deliverable quality.